Thorolf13/form-validation-manager/README.md

-xor(...validators) // only one validator must be ok _if(condition:(value,context)=>Boolean, validator) // apply validator only if condition returned value is true not(validator) // validator must be KO
+xor(...validators) // only one validator must be ok _if(condition:(value,context)=>Boolean, validator) // apply validator only if condition returned value is true not(validator) // validator must be KO optional(validator) //execute validator only if value != null, undefined or ""
 ```

 ### specials